 Point 17.
 At the Zig-Zag Bridge with a pavilion, go onto the bridge and get to the other side.

 Point 18.
 Keep left and you will come to a big tree.
 At this point, turn right and follow the signs to Mushroom Cafe.

 Point 19.
 The end point will be here at Mushroom Cafe.
 There are restrooms, water refilling stations and a cafe, of course.

 Have a good rest and enjoy a wonderful meal here.

-Using iPackTravel app's "Map My Trail" function or our new iPT MapTrail app, you can map your hiking trail with health data for step count, number of flights climbed and distance walked.
-My step count is around 16,000 for this hike and the total walked distance is 12Km.
+Using iPT MapTrail app, you can map your hiking trail with health data for step count, number of flights climbed and distance walked.
+My step count is around 14,700 for this hike and the total walked distance is 11.3Km (measured walked distance from Health app tends to be slightly lower).
 Time taken was just below 3 hours — that's an average of 4Km/hour including rest stops.